rmobmina/CSC207-Project/README.md

 ## **Features of the Software**

 1. **Interactive Graphs for Climate Trends**
-   - Users can visualize temperature, precipitation, and other climate data over time using line, bar, or heatmap graphs.
+   - Users can visualize temperature, precipitation, and other climate data over time using line, bar, or Mercator graphs.
    - This feature enables users to track long-term weather patterns.

 2. **Weekly Weather Forecasts**